dante-signal31/relinker/README.md

 Ninja way is cloning this repository, assessing code and building by your own, so you can check everything is right.

-If you don't feel like that, go to release section and download latest one.
+If you don't feel like that, go to [releases](https://github.com/dante-signal31/relinker/releases) section and download latest one.
 Given enough time I may build a proper installer, but so far it is just a zip with all files bundled.
 Just decompress it in a folder you like and run executable from a console set in that folder.